Obsessive Compulsive Disorder (OCD)

 Treatment of Obsessive Compulsive Disorders

-We specialise in dealing with multiple problems (co-morbidity) at Yes We Can Youth Clinics.
+At Yes We Can Youth Clinics, we specialise in dealing with multiple problems (co-morbidity).
 Our intensive treatment programme helps young people cope with OCD and the other issues they face so that they can look forward to a bright, new future.
-Warmth, sincere attention and involvement are central to our approach.
+Warmth, sincere attention, and involvement are central to our approach.

-At Yes We Can Youth Clinics, we are available 24/7 to provide warm and professional guidance.
+We are available 24/7 to provide warm and professional guidance.
 We help young people, whom we call 'fellows', to deal with their problems and become empowered to function well in society again.
 We do not look at the 'labels' they have received in the past but rather at their talents, qualities and possibilities.
 The clinical treatment programme lasts ten weeks.
 Our follow-up care programme continues to help and guide these young people in their recovery and further development.
-For example, finding a fulfilling way of life plays an important role.
+For example, finding a fulfilling way of life, whether it involves school, voluntary work, or something else, plays an important role.

 Recognition

-Types of treatment
+Types of Treatment

-During the treatment, a lot of attention is focused on the fellow's family (systemic therapy).
+Much attention is focused on the fellow's family (systemic therapy) during treatment.
 Parents follow our family coaching and counselling programme.
-The clinic has daily sports and outdoor activities where fellows work together, push boundaries and put their goals into practice.
-Behavioural therapy and skills training are also used in the treatment of OCD.
-The fellows have several weekly one-on-one sessions with their regular therapist, who works closely with our other (care) professionals.
-This way, we always know how the fellows are doing and what they need.
+The clinic has daily sports and outdoor activities where fellows work together, push boundaries, and put their goals into practice.

 OCD and medication